seamustuohy/luci-commotion-quickstart/README.md

 ## commotion-quick-start

 The quickstart is a "on first boot" interface that walks a user through customizing a node.
 This is intended to make the initial setup of a node trivial for a new user.
-The current version is missing the "one-button" setup.
-This should be added by the start of next week.

 ###Using The Quickstart